jpradelle/us-beacon/README.md

 ## Folder structure of project
 ### Simulation
-[simu](simu) folder contains some simulations for testing different algorithms.
-See [simu/README.md](simu/README.md) for more information.
+[simu](simu) folder contains some simulations for testing different TOA and TDOA algorithms.
+See [simu/README.md](simu/README.md) for more details of algorithms performances.

 ### Electronics
 [elec](elec) folder contains electronic designs of one 25kHz emitter, one 32.8kHz emitter, 3 receivers of 25kHz and